India's Diksha Dagar misses cut in Aramco Series Shenzhen - www.lokmattimes.com

 India's Diksha Dagar misses cut in Aramco Series Shenzhen

-Shenzhen (China), Oct 6 Diksha Dagar shot 4-over 77 at the Par-73 World Course at Mission Hills China ...
+Shenzhen [China], October 7 : Diksha Dagar shot 4-over 77 at the Par-73 World Course at Mission Hills China ...

-Shenzhen (China), Oct 6 Diksha Dagar shot 4-over 77 at the Par-73 World Course at Mission Hills China and that alongside her 76 in the first round meant the Indian had missed the cut.
+Shenzhen [China], October 7 : Diksha Dagar shot 4-over 77 at the Par-73 World Course at Mission Hills China and that alongside her 76 in the first round meant the Indian had missed the cut.
 She had only one birdie against five bogeys.

 However in the team event, Diksha's team finished 12th and her teammates were Moa Folke, Xinyu Cao and Ding.
 The highlight was Folke pulling off a hole-in-one on the Par-3 eighth hole.